Why is the City doing this?

 City staff and volunteers will track the program’s effectiveness, monitor to ensure physical distancing is observed and modify efforts on an ongoing basis.
-City staff will work with community members and partners, including Bike East Bay and Bike Walk Alameda, to assist with outreach, including identifying Block Captains to help monitor, report issues, and replace signs and barricades, as needed.
+A full evaluation of the program will take place in Summer 2021, to assist in determining the next steps for the program.
+City staff will work with community members and partners, including Bike Walk Alameda, to assist with outreach, including identifying Block Captains to help monitor, report issues, and replace signs and barricades, as needed.
 Enter your name in the form on the sidebar of this web page if you’re interested in volunteering.

 How will the City address enforcement?

 The City will monitor the use of the streets, as noted above, but will not seek to ticket or financially penalize those who use the corridors as through streets.
 Instead, the City will aim to educate and raise awareness of the increasing prevalence of non-motorist use of the roadway and to encourage orderly, shared use of our roadways.

 How can I be in touch with the City about this program and help spread the word?